johnpaulkiser/StreamerCap/README.md

 # StreamerCap
-A website that ranks live streams on all platforms.
+A website that ranks live streamers across platforms.